 What is Thyroid Cancer?

-“My faith walk and cancer (free) journey continues to teach me so much about myself, while also allowing me to encourage and inspire others of all ages dealing with cancer.”
+“My faith walk and cancer journey, even with all its twists & turns, continues to teach me so much about myself while allowing me to share my story to encourage others to persevere who are dealing with cancer.”